 We were reluctant to leave Cape St Francis but our South African adventure was not over yet.
 We finished off the trip with a three night stay at Amakhala Game Reserve.
 We decided to treat ourselves at the end of our trip and stay the five star Bush Lodge.
 We had an incredible family experience.
 We stayed in a luxurious ‘tent’ (tent does not adequately describe what we were staying in!) and saw some amazing animals.
 You can read all about our luxury safari at Amakhala Game Reserve here.

 I learned lots of tips and tricks, where to stay and where to avoid, in our sixteen day adventure.
 I have advice on travelling with kids, taxis, car minders (yes there is such a thing) and lots more.
 I have published my top tips for travelling in South Africa in this post – I hope you will find it useful.

 How to get there:

 We flew with Ethiopian Airlines who offer a service four times weekly from Dublin airport via Addis Ababa.
 Their flight prices are one of the lowest on the route, and include two 23kg checked bags with free meals and drinks on board.
 At the time of issue return flights from Dublin to Cape Town are €474 including taxes.
-We booked all our accommodation in Cape Town and throughout South Africa, through The Safari Expert.
+We booked all our accommodation in Cape Town and throughout South Africa, through a travel agency.
 The meet and greet service at the airport was excellent where we received a full travel digest of things to do in Cape Town and in all of our stops.
 This also contained travel distances, maps with Sat-Nav coordinates and top travel tips – the perfect combination for a South African road trip.